-We are checking out for the Best Lightweight Linux Distros of 2021.
+We are checking out for the Best Lightweight Linux Distros of 2023.
 Do we understand what Distros is?
 Before we delve further into the topic, let us understand the meaning of Distros or a distro.
-In short, i+t stands for distribution, and in IT terminology in informal parlance is for a Linux operating system (OS) and is a term used to describe a specific distribution/distributions of Linux built from the standard Linux operating systems.
+In short, i+t stands for distribution, and in IT terminology, informal parlance is for a Linux operating system (OS) and is a term used to describe a specific distribution/distributions of Linux built from the standard Linux operating systems.

 Table of Contents